-- The insurance underwriting in a "back-to-back" insurance/annuity package may unfavourably affect the best estimate. - The mortality improvement assumption would include a best estimate assumption and an associated margin.
-The margin for adverse deviations related to the mortality improvement assumption is not restricted to the range of 5% to 20% noted in paragraph 2350.01.
-The actuary's assumption would include mortality improvement, the effect of which is to increase insurance contract liabilities, such that the resulting increase would be at least as great as that developed using prescribed mortality improvement rates as promulgated from time to time by the Actuarial Standards Board. - The low and high margins for adverse deviations for the mortality rates would be respectively a subtraction of 2% and 8% of the best estimate.

-An additional significant consideration for the determination of the level of margin for adverse deviations would be the possibility of commuting survival dependent benefits after periodic payments have started.
+- The insurance underwriting in a "back-to-back" insurance/annuity package may unfavourably affect the best estimate. - It is prescribed that the actuary's best estimate includes a secular trend toward lower mortality rates as promulgated from time to time by the Actuarial Standards Board. - The low and high margins for adverse deviations would be respectively a subtraction of 5% and 15% of the best estimate. - An additional significant consideration for the determination of the level of margin for adverse deviations would be the possibility of commuting survival dependent benefits after periodic payments have started.